tldr-pages/tldr/pages/common/qtcreator.md

 `qtcreator -noload {{all}}`

-- Start Qt Creator in presentation mode with pop-ups for key combos:
+- Start Qt Creator in presentation mode with pop-ups for keyboard shortcuts:

 `qtcreator -presentationMode`